shimion/builder/inc/class/readme.txt

 = 2.8.3 =
 * Enhancement: After saving while in a preview, the page redirects to the permalink so that users will always see the saved content even after doing a refresh.
 * New: Added notice when the adminbar is hidden.
-* Fixed: Added assurance that non-main loops did not get PBS wrappers
+* Fixed: Added assurance that non-main loops did not get nhb wrappers
 * Fixed: Error notice won't appear anymore when editing in the Customizer.
-* Fixed: Some PBS stuff show up in non-single pages
+* Fixed: Some nhb stuff show up in non-single pages
 * Fixed: The first line of text in the content isn't included in the editor.
 * Fixed: Sometimes, clicking outside an empty paragraph stops you from clicking and typing in it again.

 = 2.8.2 =
-* New: Users are now alerted if there is a Javascript error that may prevent PBS from working
+* New: Users are now alerted if there is a Javascript error that may prevent nhb from working
 * New: Asks for rating for lite users after 1/2/3 hours of active usage.
 * Change: Moved help to the right to prevent showing it accidentally on starting the editor
 * Enhancement: For plugins/themes that forcibly override the_content output, we now have a fallback to support those.